Must-See Trails for Dog Owners in Victoria

 Victoria’s landscapes offer endless variety for you and your dog to explore.
 Whether you're chasing cool forest air or wind-swept coastal paths, this list includes eight rewarding tracks suited to different adventure levels and terrains.

-1. The Tan Track, Melbourne
+1. The Tan Track & Fern Gully, Melbourne

 • Difficulty: Easy

-• Terrain: Flat, gravel loop
+• Terrain: Flat, gravel loop & boardwalk

 • Highlights: Scenic loop around the Royal Botanic Gardens; great for urban adventurers and social pups.
+Fern Gully is the lush green heart of Victoria's Royal Botanic Gardens.

 2. Alfred Nicholas Gardens Track, Sherbrooke